-- B. For 15 years after entry of this Order, Defendant must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following: - 1.
-Defendant must report any change in: (a) any designated point of contact; or (b) the structure of Defendant or any entity that Defendant has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - C. Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against Defendant within 14 days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+- B. For 20 years after entry of this Order, each Settling Defendant must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following: - 1.
+Each Settling Defendant must report any change in: (a) any designated point of contact; or (b) the structure of Settling Corporate Defendant or any entity that any Settling Defendant has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order.

+- 2. Additionally, each Settling Individual Defendant must report any change in: (a) name, including aliases or fictitious name, or residence address; or (b) title or role in any business activity, including any business for which such Settling Defendant performs services whether as an employee or otherwise and any entity in which such Settling Defendant has any ownership interest, and identify the name, physical address, and any Internet address of the business or entity. - C. Each Settling Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against such Settling Defendant within 14 days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
 Executed on: " and supplying the date, signatory's full name, title (if applicable), and signature.

 E. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
 The subject line must begin: FTC v.
-Career Step, LLC, Matter No.
+Start Connecting LLC, Matter No. X250003.

-XI.
+XII.
 RECORDKEEPING

-IT IS FURTHER ORDERED that Defendant must create certain records for 15 years after entry of the Order and retain each such record for 5 years.
-Specifically, Defendant must create and retain the following records:
+IT IS FURTHER ORDERED that Settling Defendants must create certain records for 20 years after entry of this Order, and retain each such record for 5 years.
+Specifically, Settling Corporate Defendant and each Settling Individual Defendant, for any business that such Settling Individual Defendant, individually or collectively with any other Defendants, is a majority owner or controls directly or indirectly, must create and retain the following records:

-- A. accounting records showing the revenues from all goods or services sold; - B. personnel records showing, for each person providing services in relation to any aspect of the Order, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. records of all consumer complaints related to the subject matter of this Order and refund requests, whether received directly or indirectly, such as through a third party, and any response from Defendant; - D. all records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; and - E. a copy of each unique advertisement or other marketing material related to the subject matter of this Order.
+- A. accounting records showing the revenues from all goods or services sold; - B. personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name; addresses; telephone

+- numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response; - D. all records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; and - a copy of each unique advertisement or other marketing material. Ε.

-XII.
+XIII.
 COMPLIANCE MONITORING

-IT IS FURTHER ORDERED that, for the purpose of monitoring Defendant's compliance with this Order and any failure to transfer any assets as required by this Order:
+IT IS FURTHER ORDERED that, for purposes of monitoring Settling Defendants' compliance with this Order, including the financial representations upon which part of the judgment was suspended and any failure to transfer any assets as required by this Order: